visgl/deck.gl/docs/api-reference/aggregation-layers/heatmap-layer.md

 ## Limitations

 The `HeatmapLayer` performs aggregation on the GPU.
+This feature is fully supported in evergreen desktop browsers, but limited in the following platforms due to partial WebGL support:

-It requires the WebGL context to support rendering to a float texture.
-This feature is generally supported in evergreen desktop browsers, but not iOS Safari.
-On iOS, the layer falls back to a low-precision mode.
+- iOS Safari: WebGL context does not support rendering to a float texture.
+The layer therefore falls back to an 8-bit low-precision mode, where weights must be integers and the accumulated weights in any pixel cannot exceed 255.

 ## Source